underrun/pybsddb/docs/db.rst

    once before the database has been opened. compareFunc takes two
    arguments: (left key string, right key string) It must return a -1, 0, 1 integer similar to cmp.
 You can shoot your database in the foot, beware!
-Read the BerkeleyDB docs for the full details of how the comparison function MUST behave.
+Read the Berkeley DB docs for the full details of how the comparison function MUST behave.
    `More info...
    <http://www.oracle.com/technology/documentation/berkeley-db/db/